Milford Sound is one of New Zealand’s most popular areas for tourists.

 Experiences offered by MSL include;

-You should know by now that we’re not foodies.
+If you’ve been following us for a while, you’ll know by now that we’re not foodies.
 We love good food, but we wouldn’t consider ourselves to be dining connoisseurs.
-We do, however, know bloody good food when we eat it but what’s to follow isn’t going to be a magazine worth review haha.
+We do, however, know bloody good food when we eat it but what’s to follow isn’t going to be a magazine worthy review haha.

 Due to the ‘weird circumstance’ surrounding the world at the moment, their usual menu wasn’t on offer.